Rahil011/Tax-calculator/README.md

 ## How to Run Locally

-1. Clone the repository to your local machine: git clone <repository-url>
+1. Clone the repository to your local machine:
-2. Navigate to the project directory: cd <Directory Name>
+2. Navigate to the project directory:

 3. Open the `index.html` file in your web browser to view the tax calculator application.